walkenho/walkenho.github.io/_posts/2019-04-16-introduction-to-bash.md

 ls -1d directoryname
 ```

-You can find info on a bash command and its modifiers by using the `man` command.
+In order to find out more about a command use the manual (man pages):
 ```
 # print manual for mycommand
 man mycommand